Make your email system more efficient with bulk email sending

-Transactional emails, like password resets and order confirmations, are typically sent as soon as they are triggered by recipients.
-This is great for time-sensitive situations where speedy email delivery gives peace of mind and reassurance.
+Messages such as password resets, one-time passwords (OTPs), and order confirmations are typically sent as soon as they are triggered by recipients.
+This is because they are sent in response to time-sensitive actions where speedy email delivery is crucial to the user experience or simply gives peace of mind and reassurance.

-You can set up batch email sending using MailerSend’s send bulk emails endpoint
+You can set up batch email sending using MailerSend’s bulk email endpoint and in this article, we’ll show you exactly how along with a code example to get you started.

 What is batch email?